Commonly asked questions about heart attacks:

 - History of preeclampsia: Preeclampsia is condition that causes high blood pressure during pregnancy and can increase the overall risk of heart disease.

-- A history of an autoimmune condition: Conditions, such as rheumatoid arthritis, lupus as well as others can increase your risk of having a heart attack.
+- A history of an autoimmune condition: Conditions, such as rheumatoid arthritis, lupus as well as others can increase your risk of having one.

 What is the Survival Rate of a Heart Attack?